Restrictive covenants in employment agreements

 Companies seeking to protect their business interests can commence court proceedings where restrictive covenants have been breached.
-Successful claimants can expect to obtain an injunction restraining the individual from committing further breaches, as well as financial compensation, which can take the form of either:
+The parties who have benefit of the covenant, if they are successful, can expect to obtain an injunction restraining the individual from committing further breaches, as well as financial compensation, which can take the form of either:

-- damages: in litigation and dispute resolution, financial com..., that is, the damages that have flowed from the breach, such as lost future earnings where a customer has been enticed away by an ex-employee; or
+- Damages, that is, the damages that have flowed from the breach, such as lost future earnings where a customer has been enticed away by an ex-employee; or

-- an account of profits: an equitable remedy arising in commercia..., that is, the ex-employee will be ordered to account to the company by paying over a sum equal to the profits generated as a result of breaching the restraint of trade: a restriction on a party’s right to ca... clause.
+- An account of profits, that is, the ex-employee will be ordered to account to the company by paying over a sum equal to the profits generated as a result of breaching the restraint of trade clause.

 How can South Bank Legal’s restrictive covenant: in contract law, a contractual promise...
 More solicitors help?